Kids Tag Art Pinellas

-Kids Tag Art is a partnership between Florida Tax Collectors, local school districts, and business sponsors.
+Kids Tag Art is a partnership between Florida Tax Collectors, Pinellas County schools, and generous community sponsors.
 It allows 5th-grade students to become real-world designers, creating unique front license plate designs in art class that can be printed on real metal plates.
-Proceeds from tag sales and sponsorships are then donated to schools to pay for art supplies and art-themed field trips.
+Proceeds from tag sales and sponsorships are then donated to the participating schools to pay for art supplies and art-themed field trips.
 The Pinellas County Tax Collector’s Office launched Kids Tag Art Pinellas in 2015.
 Since its inception, the office has raised more than $200,000 for Pinellas County Schools elementary art programs.
 In addition to raising funds, Kids Tag Art Pinellas is also a juried art competition, with winners from each school honored at an annual award ceremony every January.

 How to Purchase a Plate